https://sarnialambton.on.ca/dms or call 519-332-1820

-Ontario is home to thousands of kilometres of recreational trails making it a popular destination for riders from across Canada and the world.
+Ontario is home to thousands of kms of recreational trails making it a popular destination for riders from across Canada and the world.
 The province consulted with a wide array of trail, municipal, industry, enforcement, as well as health and safety stakeholders to ensure the rules strike the right balance.

 Enhancing Ontario’s tourism and recreational opportunities is part of the government’s plan for Ontario.
 The four-part plan includes investing in people’s talents and skills, making the largest investment in public infrastructure in Ontario’s history, creating a dynamic, innovative environment where business thrives, and building a secure retirement savings plan.

 ” Our government recognizes the importance of a vibrant, sustainable and safe powersports sector in Ontario, and we support providing Ontarians with more options to safely explore our vast province.” – Steven Del Duca Minister of Transportation

 - Off-road vehicle (ORVs) is a broad term that can include single-rider, two-up and side-by-side ATVs and utility terrain vehicles.

 - Drivers operating a permitted ORV along a road or highway must hold at least a G2 or M2 driver’s licence, and their vehicle must be registered and insured.